hweecat/hweecat.github.io/_posts/2019-09-01-talk_how-to-make-your-data-processing-faster.md

 1. Women Who Code for trusting me with the opportunity to speak at a conference - even though I had no prior public speaking experience beforehand and am still relatively junior in my tech career at all counts.
 2. Chen Huijing (who also spoke at Women Who Code CONNECT Asia!) and Elisha Tan and the rest of the Singapore Global CFP Diversity Day folks who sparked that butterfly effect in the first place.
 3. Ying Ka Ho for sparking the barista idea, and the rest of the Singapore JS folks for responding to my Twitter thread on async with coffee.
 (The audience loved it!)
+4. My colleagues and bosses at Data Analytics Strategic Technology Centre for their kind support.
+Special mention to Wang Peijie and Azhar bin Athly for the technical advice, and to E V S Ravishankar for encouraging me to write the Medium article that started the whole "butterfly effect" in the first place.